Classification of $\aleph_0$-categorical $C$-minimal pure $C$-sets: -colored good trees

 \subsection{Examples}

-In the following pictures, a continous line means a dense order and a dashed line means that there is no node between its two extremities. \definecolor{xdxdff}{rgb}{0.49,0.49,1} \definecolor{qqqqff}{rgb}{0,0,1} \definecolor{uququq}{rgb}{0.25,0.25,0.25} \begin{enumerate} \item[(0)] Trees of form $(00)$ and $(0)$ are canonical trees of $C$-sets equipped with the trivial $C$-relations ($C(\alpha, \beta, \gamma)$ iff $\alpha \not= \beta = \gamma$), in other words of pure sets. \\ The first picture gives the tree of case $(0)$, where $m = 3$. \nopagebreak
+In the following pictures, a continous line means a dense order and a dashed line means that there is no node between its two extremities. \definecolor{xdxdff}{rgb}{0.49,0.49,1} \definecolor{qqqqff}{rgb}{0,0,1} \definecolor{uququq}{rgb}{0.25,0.25,0.25} \begin{enumerate} \item[(0)] Trees of form $(0)$ are canonical trees of $C$-sets equipped with the trivial $C$-relations ($C(\alpha, \beta, \gamma)$ iff $\alpha \not= \beta = \gamma$), in other words of pure sets. \nopagebreak